Negation introduction: Formal notation

 An example of its use would be an attempt to prove two contradictory statements from a single fact.
 For example, if a person were to state "Whenever I hear the phone ringing I am happy" and then state "Whenever I hear the phone ringing I am not happy", one can infer that the person never hears the phone ringing.

 Many proofs by contradiction use negation introduction as reasoning scheme: to prove ¬P, assume for contradiction P, then derive from it two contradictory inferences Q and ¬Q. Since the latter contradiction renders P impossible, ¬P must hold.

 Proof

+With $\neg P$ identified as $P\to\bot$, the principle is as a special case of Frege's theorem, already in minimal logic.